Female Genital Mutilation

 - The law covers all habitual residence of the UK and British Citizens.

 - New offence of failing to protect a girl from FGM.
 This will mean that if an offence of FGM is committed against a girl under the age of 16, each person who is responsible for the girl at the time of FGM occurred will be liable under this new offence.
 The maximum penalty for the new offence is seven years’ imprisonment or a fine or both.

-Signs that a girl could be at risk of FGM
+What are the signs that a girl could be at risk of FGM?